frnmst/md-toc/docs/install.rst

     make install

-You can also install fpyutils via pip (i.e: without having download the source code):
+You can also install md_toc via pip (i.e: without having to download the source code):

 ::